Highlights

 - Pick your visit dates and number of visitors.

-- Customize your package: Sagrada Familia tier, Park Guell option, and Casa Batllo, La Pedrera, or a hop-on hop-off bus.
+- Customize your package: Sagrada Familia or Casa Batlló tier, Park Guell option, and Casa Milà (La Pedrera), or a hop-on hop-off bus.

 - Receive digital QR code tickets by email.